chungquantin/scaffold-dot/README.md

 # 🏗 Scaffold-DOT

-Forked version of Scaffold-DOT to support Polkadot Hub.
+Forked version of Scaffold-ETH to support Polkadot Hub.

 <h4 align="center">
   <a href="https://docs.scaffoldeth.io">Documentation</a> |